skryptz5m/burglary-docs/install.md

 >
 > - Server version **3245+** / OneSync enabled

+{: .note }
+If you have renamed your qb-target resource you must change the dependency name in fxmanifest.lua

 ## Add qb-burglary to your resource folder
 It is recommended that you add qb-burglary to the [qb] folder